DavidRC-Projects/Joint-Effort/README.md

 Question Display - Shows one question at a time with multiple-choice answers.

 Score and Timer display - Displays the current score and remaining time.
 When the timer reaches 10 seconds, a warning message appears encouraging the user to hurry.
 The quiz ends after 60 seconds, at which point the user’s score is shown along with a username input form.
+The score increases in increments of 1 when an answer is correct.

 Next Button - Appears after a user answers a question, allowing them to proceed to the next one.